 6. Acceptance of the certificate

-6.1 The board determines, if needed on demand, if a certificate is acceptable within the framework of these regulations.
+6.1 The board determines, if needed on demand, if a certificate is acceptable for publication within the framework of these regulations.

 7. Decision of admittance or rejection